MohamedLamineAllal/laravel-mix-glob/README.md

 >
 > Know that it is more well tested on Linux then Windows.
 If you find any problem let me know.
 (I'm ready to work on any issues and problems.
 And any contribution is appreciated.)
 >
-> Don't forget to start the project. :heartbeat: :heart:
+> Don't forget to star the project. :heartbeat: :heart:
 > ::::::::::::::::